Interceptor 650 launch in India has been delayed but we are now inching closer to their introduction. New spy pics have surfaced…

 Interceptor Spy Pics

-Meanwhile, the motorcycle continues testing and has been spotted at the Chennai-Calcutta NH5 by a Team-BHP member.
+The following pic (credit: Team-BHP) was taken on the Chennai-Calcutta NH5.
 It is running on black exhausts but the production version has been showcased with chrome-wrapped canisters.

 Royal Enfield has announced that it will be a single spec motorcycle which will be sold across the world.
 Obviously there will be minor changes with respect to the various geography guidelines but by and large they will be very similar.